jangroth/aws-certification-notes/solutions-architect-professional.md

 * 100,000 topics limit
 * Subscribers can be:
   * QS
-  * TTP / HTTPS (with delivery retries – how many times)
+  * TTP/HTTPS (with delivery retries – how many times)
   * Lambda
   * Emails
   * SMS messages